maxwolf621/AZ/az-104/Test/Storage.md

 ![Alt text](image-69.png)

-:o: Azure Files. (mount an azure file share)
+:o: Azure Files. (mount it in Web Container Instances)

 :x: Azure Queue Storage is incorrect
 - because this service is simply used for storing large numbers of messages to enable communication between components of a distributed application.